MaryMHC/MaryMHC.github.io/_posts/2018-8-18-python-course.md

 We firstly tried hugo to make our blogs, due to some difficulty, we end up using Jekyll

 ### Game developement
-Currently, we are building car rsacing game.
+Currently, we are building car racing game.